January marked the beginning of our new "Farm of the Month" series on the Tend Blog, where we

 production but they were just to big or it took too much time to wait on a block to open up for the

 tractor to work a specific area.
-We sold a tractor and purchased some small scale market farming
+We sold a tractor and purchased some diversified market farming

 tools and the farm is more productive and happy!